laristra/documentation/index.md

 The command line on Terminal starts with the name of the computer followed by the name of the user.
 Type commands after the $.

 ### Markdown
 Markdown is a language and is used on GitHub mainly to write README files.
-A file written in markdown on GitHub is indicated by .md, for example README.md.
+A file written in markdown on GitHub is indicated by .md, such as README.md.
 The formatting of Markdown is as follows:
 * Italic words are surrounded by _underscores_
 * Bold words are surrounded by **asterisks**
 * Headers come in six sizes and begin with a hashtag #, one hashtag makes the largest size and six hashtags make the smallest size